 The TOE is implemented in LIC (licensed internal code), which is microcode licensed by IBM.
 The use of LIC prevents untrusted code from masquerading as part of the TOE and abusing TOE privileges.
 The TOE is composed of:

-- a) Logical partition (LPAR) LIC, which is the LIC that is responsible for maintaining the isolation of partitions; - b) Hardware Management Console/Support Element LIC, which provides the system administration, functions to maintain the current configuration; - c) Central processor (PU, i390) LIC
+- a) Logical partition (LPAR) LIC, which is the LIC that is responsible for maintaining the isolation of partitions; - b) Hardware Management Console/Support Element LIC, which provides the system administration, functions to maintain the current configuration.